PH

 where [H^{+}] is the equilibrium molar concentration of H^{+} (in M = mol/L) in the solution.
 At 25 °C (77 °F), solutions of which the pH is less than 7 are acidic, and solutions of which the pH is greater than 7 are basic.
 Solutions with a pH of 7 at 25 °C are neutral (i.e. have the same concentration of H^{+} ions as OH^{−} ions, i.e. the same as pure water).
-The neutral value of the pH depends on the temperature and is lower than 7 if the temperature increases above 25 °C. The pH range is commonly given as zero to 14, but a pH value can be less than 0 for very concentrated strong acids or greater than 14 for very concentrated strong bases.
+The neutral value of the pH depends on the temperature and is lower than 7 if the temperature increases above 25 °C. The pH range is commonly given as 0 to 14, but a pH value can be less than 0 for very concentrated strong acids or greater than 14 for very concentrated strong bases.

 The pH scale is traceable to a set of standard solutions whose pH is established by international agreement.
 Primary pH standard values are determined using a concentration cell with transference by measuring the potential difference between a hydrogen electrode and a standard electrode such as the silver chloride electrode.
 The pH of aqueous solutions can be measured with a glass electrode and a pH meter or a color-changing indicator.
 Measurements of pH are important in chemistry, agronomy, medicine, water treatment, and many other applications.